rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 </figure>

 The error in the invariance condition (i.e. the fit quality) also does not dip below $6\%$ regardless of the number of component functions chosen.
-There are only two possibilities as to why the fit isnt better.
-It is either least-squares heuristic or the form of our components functions.
+There are two possibilities as to why the fit isn't better.
+It is either our implementation of Gradient Descent procedure, or the form of our components functions.
 Let us dive deeper into it.

 ## The problem is _linear_

-The component functions chosen in Part 1 gave rise to a true non-linear least squares problem.
-An observant reader might have noticed that with our new component functions the problem is ordinary linear least squares (OLS) in disguise.
-To see that, we will rewrite equation $$\eqref{eq:exp}$$.
-At any given point $$x_i$$ we have
+For the sinc function expansion, we can perform least-squares regression without Gradient Descent.
+An observant reader might have noticed that with sinc component functions, the problem reduces to ordinary linear least squares (OLS) in disguise.
+To see that, we will rewrite equation $$\eqref{eq:exp}$$ as follows.
+At any given point
+$$x_i$$ we have

 $$
 e^{-x_i^2} = \alpha_1\frac{\sin(x_i)}{x_i} + \alpha_2\frac{\sin(2x_i)}{2x_i}